- The Pfizer vaccine is now available to individuals ages 12+

-Winn-Dixie will announce when our pharmacy is able to administer the COVID-19 vaccine.
-Our pharmacists are experienced in safely providing regular vaccines, such as flu, shingles and pneumonia.
+Winn-Dixie pharmacies are now able to administer the COVID-19 vaccine.
+Our pharmacists are experienced in safely providing immunizations, such as flu, shingles and pneumonia.
 As always, we follow all CDC and state recommended guidelines.
-Vaccines will be administered by appointment only.
+Schedule your appointment to save time.
+Walk-ins are always welcome!
 To save time, download our consent form now.
-Beginning March, 3 the state of Florida has expanded persons under 65 deemed medically vulnerable by a physician to receive the COVID-19 vaccine.
-Qualified individuals must bring a completed form by thier physician to the pharmacy at time of their appointment.

-Availability can change quickly based on demand, we understand this might be frustrating.
+- *No cost through most insurances or through federal program if not insured.
+Availability can change quickly based on demand; we understand this might be frustrating.
 If there are no available appointments at the location you selected, you may choose a nearby location or check back frequently for the next opportunity to schedule your appointment.

 Who can get the COVID-19 vaccine